 - Ex: “The river trip helped members of the community share linguistic, cultural, historical, and geographic knowledge,” (pg.
 81).

 Throughout the article, one could sense the Elders were pleased with the knowledge they passed onto the youth, as they feared it was becoming lost due to colonization.
-It was also apparent that the youth were engage in what they were learning as they used audio aids to help encompass the trip and were made available to share with others.
+It was also apparent that the youth were engaged in what they were learning as they used audio aids to help encompass the trip and were made available to share with others.
 To continue, to read the article, one may feel like they can sense the power and emotions participants experienced.
 The personal accounts included in the article, I found, were very moving.
-When it comes to incorporating these ideas into my own classroom, I had a couple ideas come to mind.
+When it comes to incorporating these ideas into my own classroom, I had a couple of ideas come to mind.
 Instead of trying to teach a concept I am unsure of like the idea of culture in a social studies class, I could invite families or those who identify as that culture into the classroom.
 Furthermore, the class could leave the classroom for a field trip.
-For instance, would students learn more about The Medicine Wheel from me, teaching it in the classroom.
+For instance, would students learn more about the Medicine Wheel from me, teaching it in the classroom.
 Or would they learn more by visiting an Elder in a space they are comfortable in, where they are able to engage more?
 This is all involved in Place-Based Education.
-For math, students could experience careers which deal with math on a daily basis so they can see math “in-the-real”.
-Incorporating place-based education into the classroom would better the students understanding and make their learning more meaningful to them.
+For math, students could experience careers that deal with math on a daily basis so they can see math “in-the-real”.
+Place-based education can be done across many subject areas just like the examples above.
+Incorporating place-based education into the classroom would better the students’ understanding and make their learning more meaningful to them as they learn about the land and so much more.
+If the students find the learning enjoyable and meaningful, they will learn more than they would be sitting at a desk.

 Until next time,